trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 The standard definitions we often cite, like those found on Wikipedia, don't really answer the hard questions posed by Generative AI.
 We know for a fact that AI systems can generate ideas that are convincing, original, surprising, and even useful.
 However, we usually view the _selection_ of those generated ideas by humans as the actual contribution.
 This is where the distinction gets blurry.

 To solve this, Mark Runco proposes a critical update to our definition.
 He suggests we need to add two specific criteria: **Authenticity** and **Intentionality**.
-These are two aspects of creativity that we cannot—at least at this moment—truly ascribe to Artificial Intelligence.
+These are two aspects of creativity that we cannot — at least at this moment — truly ascribe to Artificial Intelligence.
 An AI might generate a beautiful image or a working code snippet, but it lacks the internal _intent_ to solve a problem or express a state, and it lacks the _authenticity_ of lived experience behind the creation.

 This leads us to a cascade of complex questions.
 Is creativity a purely individual quality, or does it emerge from groups?
 Does it require an entire society, backed by history, art, and culture, to manifest?
 Is it a genetic lottery ticket, or is it a muscle that can be trained?
 Finally, should we judge creativity by the **product** (the thing created) or the **process** (how it was made)?